jackdesert/breadnbutter/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install breadnbutter

 ## Requirements

-Requires Rails 3.1 or greater, since it uses Engine and Railtie
+* Rails 3.1 or greater, since it uses Engine and Railtie
+* RESTful urls.
+* Each model must have a :name attribute if you want text displayed for it instead of an id

 ## Usage

-On any view that you want breadcrumbs, call
+Wherever you want a breadcrumb, call

     <%= render_breadcrumbs %>